evoAB/Compressor_Decompressor/README.md

 **Compressor and Decompressor**

-The main objective of this project is to reduce the number of bits needed to represent data losslessly.
-It also ensures that the file is restored to its original form after decompression.
+The main objective of this project is to reduce the number of bits needed to represent data, while ensuring lossless conversion.
+Also It ensures that the file is restored to its original form after decompression.

 The tech Stack used are **JAVA, JAVA SWING and JAVA AWT**